Our various lectures are events of which we are proud.

 The annual Doctoral lecture in communication, that celebrates our PhD program at the University of Ottawa since 2016, brings together renowned communication researchers to share their insights on their scholarship and current events.

-Please find below, the videos of the Doctoral lectures in communication of the last years.
+Please find below, the videos or the documents of the Doctoral lectures in communication of the last years.

 Vincent Larivière (Full Professor, University of Montreal), 2020.